|Years of Development||2000-2004|

 Below are some examples of the 4-Targets Forecasts generated by the system when analyzing price charts of different time frames.
 As can be seen from the examples, the slope and location of the target lines varies from forecast to forecast.

 We tried to systematize all possible variants of price movement from the potential turning point (forecast formation point), marked with red circle, towards the main target (bold line) within the forecasting area.
 This movement varies depending on the chosen forecast formation point.

 It can be seen from the examples below that the price sometimes may not reach the main target.
 In such cases, there can be two variants of the price movement:

 1. The price moves from the forecast formation point to the opposite maximum target line, and then

 2. The price moves from the forecast formation point to the opposite maximum target line, reverses, reaches the minimum target line, and then again reverses.

 The forecast formation point can serve as a market entry point.
 Since the forecast formation point is a potential turning point, the position should be open towards the forecast of the opposite turning point.

 1. A reversal signal occurs at about the forecast formation level.

 The system is also capable of identifying off-target signals on the price's way from the forecasr formation point to the main target.
-This function allows one to predict minor price moves or price retracements within the forecast area.
+This function allows one to predict minor price moves and price retracements within the forecast area.
 In this case, a new forecast is generated at the point of the occurrence of the off-target signal.

 In practice, you can trade both on forecasts and on signals.
 When trading on forecasts, you can not know if

 will go to the main target line right from the forecast formation point.
 Given all of the above, the following

-trading scenario (one of many) can be proposed.
+trading scenario (one of many) can be proposed:

 1. The forecast formation point serves as the market entry point in the direction of the main target line.
 In this case, the opposite target lines can be considered as the drawdown lines.

 2. In the event of a price drawdown, a trader increases the position when the price reaches each of the drawdown lines.